belteki/DCO2/README.md

 Ventilation data have been downloaded from Draeger Babylog VN500 neonatal ventilator in csv format with 1Hz (1/sec) sampling rate.

-This code can be run and edited in IPython Notebook.
+This code can be run in IPython Notebook.
 Running the code required the following packages:

 *program*
 Python      3.5.2